melt-umn/melt-artifacts/2020_SLE_Strategy_Attributes/Step-By-Step-Instructions.md

 ## Regex matching with Brzozowski derivatives
-This example demonstrates an implementation of regex matching using Brzozoski derivatives, as seen in Appendix B.2 of the paper.
+This example demonstrates an implementation of regex matching using Brzozowski derivatives, as seen in Section 5.2 and Figure 14 of Appendix B.2 of the paper.
 Change into the `examples/rewriting-regex-matching/` directory:
 ```
 % cd ~/examples/rewriting-regex-matching/
 ```